Ratchet & Clank: Into the Nexus

 Into the Nexus (Nexus in Europe) was released for PlayStation 3 on November 12, 2013.
 In this game, Ratchet and Clank, on board the Nebulox Seven Prison Ship, are tasked by Talwyn Apogee to deliver notorious criminal Vendra Prog to the Vartax Detention Centre with Cronk and Zephyr's help.
 Vendra's twin brother Neftin Prog, along with hired thugs from Thugs-4-Less, stages a jailbreak and frees her.
 Vendra activates the Nebulox's self-destruct sequence, escaping with Neftin while Ratchet and Clank are flung into space, unable to save Cronk and Zephyr.
 Ratchet and Clank pursue the twins throughout the galaxy, seeking revenge for their fallen comrades.

 This installment introduced gravity-based platforming and gameplay, as well as 2D puzzle sequences involving Clank in the Netherverse, a focal point of the game's plot.

-Current series
+Current

 Rift Apart

 Rift Apart is a PlayStation 5 entry.
 The game explored the story of the titular characters after the events of Into the Nexus as they traverse across different worlds in multiple realities to stop their archenemy, Doctor Nefarious, from exploiting a catastrophic dimensional collapse caused by the malfunctioning Dimensionator to finally achieve his dream of completely exterminating organic life in all universes.
-It was released on June 11, 2021, exclusively for the PlayStation 5.
+It was released on June 11, 2021, for the PlayStation 5, and on Windows on July 26, 2023.